-The last few years player tracking technology has started penetrating the soccer industry.
-During the last world cup in Russia, teams obtained player tracking data in real time \cite{economist-worldcup}!
+As aforementioned, the last few years player tracking technology has started penetrating the soccer industry.
+During the last world cup in Russia, teams obtained player tracking data in real time (\cite{economist-worldcup})!
 The availability of fine-grained spatio-temporal data have allowed researchers to start looking into more detailed ways to evaluate soccer players through their movement in space.
-For example, Hoang {\em et al.} \cite{le2017coordinated,le2017data} developed a deep imitation learning framework for identifying the {\em optimal} locations - i.e., the ones that minimize the probability of conceding a goal - of the defenders in any given situation based on the locations of the attackers (and the other defensive players).
-Fernandez and Bornn \cite{fernandez2018wide} also analyzed player tracking data and developed a metric quantifying the contribution of players in space creation as well as, this space's value, while a nice overview of the current status of advanced spatio-temporal soccer analytics is provided by Bornn {\em et al.} \cite{doi:10.1111/j.1740-9713.2018.01146.x}.
-Player tracking data will undoubtedly provide managers, coaches and players with information that previously was considered to be {\em intangible}, and revolutionize soccer analytics.
-However, to date all of the efforts are focused on specific aspects of the game.
-While in the future we anticipate that a manager will be able to holistically evaluate the contribution of a player during a game over a number of dimensions (e.g., space generation, space coverage, expected goals etc.), currently this is not the case.
-Not to mention that player tracking technology is still slow in widespread adoption.
-Therefore, it has been hard to develop soccer metrics similar to Win Shares and/or Wins Above Replacement Player that exist for other sports (e.g., baseball, basketball etc.) \cite{james2002win,vorp}.
-These - all-inclusive - metrics translate on field performance to what managers, coaches, players and casual fans can understand, relate to and care about, i.e., wins.
+For example, (\cite{le2017coordinated,le2017data}) developed a deep imitation learning framework for identifying the {\em optimal} locations - i.e., the ones that minimize the probability of conceding a goal - of the defenders in any given situation based on the locations of the attackers (and the other defensive players).
+Furthermore, (\cite{fernandez2018wide}) also analyzed player tracking data and developed a metric quantifying the contribution of players in space creation as well as this space's value, \todo{while (\cite{fernandez2019decomposing}) developed a deep learning model to obtain an expected possession value/goal metric that is able to evaluate the various actions that take place on the pitch.
+Almost at the same time, (\cite{Decroos19}) developed VAEP, a metric for valuating events based on the probability added in terms of scoring.
+They further developed player ratings by summing up the VAEP of all actions taken by a specific player.
+This area is fast-growing and a nice overview of the current status of advanced spatio-temporal soccer analytics is provided by (\cite{doi:10.1111/j.1740-9713.2018.01146.x}). } Player tracking data undoubtedly provide managers, coaches and players with information that previously was considered to be {\em intangible} revolutionizing soccer analytics.
+However, one of the problems with these data is their availability.
+In particular, they are proprietary and not available to the public.
+Therefore, it is challenging - if not impossible - to publicly replicate these studies.